MaastrichtU-IDS/d2s-docs/docs/guide-windows.md

 ### Install Chocolatey

-We will use the Chocolatey Package manager for Windows on the PowerShell.
+We will use the [Chocolatey package manager](https://chocolatey.org/) for Windows on the [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-7).

-* Open the PowerShell as administrator
+* Open the PowerShell **as administrator** to install Chocolatey and its packages.
 * Check and fix system restrictions:

 ```shell